 With Teamup Calendar, a unique administrator link is created with each new calendar; the administrator link enables full access to the calendar and calendar settings.
 The administrator can create additional administrator links if needed, and deactivate or delete the old administrator link(s).
-However, there must always be one active administrator link.
+Administrator access can also be granted to account-based users.
 This article explains what to do if you have lost your administrator link.

 About the administrator link